AntiMicroX/antimicrox/README.md

 * if Qt Creator is running while you install or upgrade to a newer version then make sure to restart it as it will either not find that environment variable or fetch the old (incorrect) value from the previous version

-* to build the MSI package, add a 'Make Build Step' to the project and specify 'buildmsi' as the argument, at your convenience you'll disable/enable it as needed
+* to build the MSI package, add a 'Make Build Step' after a 'make install' step to the project and specify 'buildmsi' as the argument, at your convenience you'll disable/enable it as needed

+* currently it relies on INSTALL to copy files at the location they are harvested, this might change in the future

 Notes about the WXS file and the building process :